ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 data = pd.read_csv('StormEleanor_2_3_Jan.csv', delimiter=',', header=0)
 ```

 These two lines of code read the whole table of data from the text file into a data structure assigned to the variable name `data`.
+Run the script.
+There will be no output yet, but check that no errors come up.

 That's it!
 Two lines of code :)